Red Covered Bridge (Illinois)

-The Red Covered Bridge is a wooden, covered bridge that runs over Big Bureau Creek north of Princeton in Dover Township, Bureau County, Illinois.
+The Red Covered Bridge is a wooden covered bridge that runs over Big Bureau Creek north of Princeton in Dover Township, Bureau County, Illinois.
 It was originally built in 1863, at a cost of $3,148.57.
 The 149 ft span is one of ten remaining covered bridges in Illinois, and it is still open to traffic, though now covered with CCTV cameras.
 It was once part of the Peoria-Galena Trail.

 The bridge was added to the U.S. National Register of Historic Places on April 23, 1975.

+In April 2021, a truck driver's GPS routing system sent him through the bridge; the truck caused some damage before he stopped and backed out.
+Additional height and weight restriction signs were added after the incident.
+In mid-November 2023, the iconic bridge was severely damaged by a semi tractor trailer crossing and was closed indefinitely for damage assessment and pending future plans.